-Mindfulness is a way of experiencing the world, you can practice mindfulness for reducing stress and anxiety without changing much at all.
-It is simply the practice of being aware, and of living in the moment.
-Practicing mindfulness can reduce any tension brought about by uncertainty, can boost your mood and can elicit a greater sense of overall wellbeing.
+Mindfulness is simply the practice of presence, awareness and managing to stay grounded when it matters.
+Practising mindfulness can reduce stress and anxiety brought about by uncertainty, boost your mood and elicit a greater sense of overall wellbeing.

 Here are some of the best mindfulness exercises for anxiety, uncertainty and stress:

 Arguably the most powerful anti-anxiety treatment there is, nature's mental healing properties have been touted for millennia and outright proved by modern science.
 Regular interaction with the natural world has not only been shown to improve mental health, it has also been shown to help speed up hospital recovery times post-surgery.
 A growing body of literature exists, supporting the idea of the interconnectedness of the human, animal and plant worlds.
 By getting outside and harnessing the symbiotic relationship between us and the natural world, we can expect to feel happier, relaxed and energised all at once.
 And nature’s benefits are universal; stressed out city dwellers taking a walk in the local park can have all the same curative benefits as a hike through the woods or a stroll along the beach.